scc-digitalhub/sdk-docs/docs/objects/trigger/entity.md

 ## Managing triggers with SDK

 Triggers can be created and managed as *entities* with the SDK CRUD methods.
-This can be done directly from the package or through the `Project` object.
+This can be done directly from the package.
-To manage triggers, you need to have at least `digitalhub[core]` layer installed.

 1. In the [CRUD section](./crud.md), we will see how to create, read, update and delete triggers.
 2. In the [methods section](./methods.md), we will see what can be done with the `Trigger` object.